erwanlr/Fingerprinter/README.md

 --search-hash, --sh HASH                   Search the hash and output the app-name versions & file --search-file, --sf FILE                   Search the file (ie --sf read will return aread.txt, readme.html etc) and output the app-name versions & hashes
 ```
-Example: List all the unique Fingerprints for the version 3.8.1 of WordPress
+Example: List all the unique Fingerprints for WordPress 3.8.1
 ```
 ./fingerprinter.rb -a wordpress --luf 3.8.1
 ```